mjugit/osdev/README.md

 ## Roadmap

-At the moment, the focus is on developing an MVP.
-I consider its core functions to be:
+At the moment, the focus is on developing an MVP:

 - [x] Boot the computer
 - [x] Simple functions for graphics output
+- [x] Unit testing mechanism
 - [ ] Fundamentals of the libc
 - [ ] Interrupt handling
 - [ ] Keyboard input
-- [ ] Essential kernel functions
+- [ ] Dynamic memory management
-- [ ] Primitive shell implementation
+- [ ] Simple shell

-The order is roughly what I am aiming for.

 ## License

-The project is distributed under the 'BSD 3-Clause "New" or "Revised" License'.
-See the LICENSE file for more information.
+The project is distributed under the 'BSD 3-Clause License'.
+Have a look into the LICENSE file for more information.

-## Acknowledgments
+## Acknowledgements

-- The [OSdev Wiki](https://wiki.osdev.org/Main_Page) for probably the most valuable collection of resources on operating system development out there.
+- The [OSdev Wiki](https://wiki.osdev.org/Main_Page) for providing the probably most valuable collection of resources on operating system development out there.
-- The contributors and maintainers of the [minunit project](https://github.com/siu/minunit) for their ingeniously simple unit test techniques.
+- The contributors and maintainers of the [minunit project](https://github.com/siu/minunit) for their ingeniously simple unit testing techniques.
+Our own testing solution is heavily inspired from them.
 - The many people on [Stack Overflow](https://stackoverflow.com/) who answered my questions.